3191110276/intersight-grafana/README.md

-# intersight-grafana
-Grafana Dashboards for Cisco Intersight
+# Grafana Dashboards for Cisco Intersight